Nayak1703/hackathon-manage/README.md

 - **Tabs, Dropdown, and Search Functionality**
   - Users can filter cards using tabs, dropdowns, and a search feature.

+- **Pagination**
+  - Added pagination to improve the user experience when browsing a large number of cards.

 - **Modern Design**
   - The website incorporates animations and modern color schemes to enhance user experience.